-Citizens for Justice was founded by a group of professionals who have been involved with the legal system for many years and who know that access to justice in America too often belongs to the rich and the well connected and that the system itself is horribly corrupted.
+Citizens for Justice was founded in 1998 by a group of legal professionals who have been involved with the legal system for many years and who know that access to justice in America too often belongs to the rich and the well connected and that the system itself is horribly corrupted.

 After having had a successful newsletter, we decided to move the organization onto the Internet where millions more people can see the problems inherent in the system and move to do something about it.